Xilinx/finn/README.md

 # FINN

+**Warning: this early preview version of FINN is deprecated and unsupported as there are many bugs lurking about.
+A new clean-slate version is under development here on GitHub, see the dev branch.**

 FINN is an end to end framework for generating high performance FPGA hardware implementations of neural networks.

 ## Installation